-Capital Risk Management:
+D Capital Risk Management:

-The Company aim to manages its capital efficiently so as to safeguard its ability to continue as a going concern and to optimise returns to our shareholders.
-The company will be a debt free company on conclusion of the proposed transaction with Brookfield and the one time settlement with the lenders as explained in Note 34.1.
+The Company aims to manage its capital efficiently so as to safeguard its ability to continue as a going concern and to optimise returns to our shareholders.
+The company is a debt free company on conclusion of the transaction with Brookfield and the one time settlement with the lenders as explained in Note 34.1.